coder/coder/docs/admin/architectures/index.md

 - Workspace pods run on the same Kubernetes cluster, but possible in a different namespace or a node pool.
 - Workspace limits (per workspace user):
-  - Developers can choose between 4-8 vCPUs, and 4-16 GB memory.
   - Evaluate the workspace utilization pattern.
 For instance, a regular web development does not require high CPU capacity all the time, but only during project builds or load tests.
-  - Minimum requirements for Coder agent running in an idle workspace are 0.1 vCPU and 256 MB.
+  - Evaluate minimal limits for single workspace.
+Include in the calculation requirements for Coder agent running in an idle workspace - 0.1 vCPU and 256 MB.
+For instance, developers can choose between 0.5-8 vCPUs, and 1-16 GB memory.

 #### Scaling formula